 Properly called “oral prophylaxis”, teeth cleaning helps remove plaque and tartar stubbornly stuck to the surface.
 Specialized tools are used to clean your teeth, without damaging them and the surrounding gums, including an ultrasonic device to loosen up larger pieces of tartar.
 Hand tools assist with removing smaller deposits and smoothing out the tooth’s surface.
 Once everything is cleaned, the dentist polishes the teeth for a smooth, buildup-free appearance.

-Without regularly scheduled teeth cleanings, particles of food end up dislodged in your mouth’s hard-to-access areas.
+Without regularly scheduled teeth cleanings, particles of food end up lodged in your mouth’s hard-to-access areas.
 The longer they stay, the greater your chances of tooth decay and periodontal disease.

 Custom Mouth Guards